 How Much Does Cooper Union for the Advancement of Science and Art Cost?overall average net price of Cooper Union is $14,118.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Cooper Union

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Cooper Union, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at Cooper Union is 5.8%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Cooper Union is 9.0%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do Cooper Union Graduates Make?students who graduate with a bachelor's degree from Cooper Union make about $64,900 a year during their first few years of employment after graduation.
 This is good news for future Cooper Union graduates since it is 63% more than the average college graduate's salary of $39,802 per year.

 Location of Cooper Union for the Advancement of Science and Art

 Contact details for Cooper Union are given below.

 |Address:||7 East 7Th Street, New York, NY 10003-7120|